Websites and Pages

 6. Launching a Web Presence

-1. Review all web pages for accuracy to ensure that content is ready for review by Marketing & Communications.
+1. Review all web pages for accuracy to ensure that content is ready for review by Marketing and Communications.

 7. Maintaining a Web Presence

-• It is imperative to maintain a web presence once it has been created.
+• It is important to maintain a web presence once it has been created.

-• Review content frequently to ensure that content is correct and up-to-date.
+• Review content frequently to ensure it is correct and up-to-date.

 • Depending on the type of web presence, content editors may have direct editing access, or may need to request changes via WebAdmin.